 It Helps When Testing Your Code.

-By converting the code to comments you can actually use this to test removing an adding pieces of code.
+By converting the code to comments, you can use this to test removing and adding pieces of code.
 For example, by adding an apostrophe character to the beginning of a line of code and hitting Enter, the code will turn green and will now be seen by Excel as a comment and not as code.
-If you have code over multiple lines you will need to add apostrophe’s at the beginning of each line to ensure Excel sees it is commentary.
+If you have code over multiple lines, you will need to add apostrophes at the beginning of each line to ensure Excel sees it as commentary.
 Alternatively, you can comment out a whole block of VBA code using this method here.

 Here is an example.
 I have recorded a Macro which turns the text in cells A2:B5 green.
-You can see when I code using the Macro Recorder I get a lot of extra details in the coding that you may not want.
-By commenting out pieces, you can test if you really need them, then decide to delete them or save them for a later date.
+You can see that when I code using the Macro Recorder, I get a lot of extra details in the code that you may not want to include.
+By commenting out pieces, you can test if you need them, then decide to delete them or save them for a later date.

-In this example, I have extra coding highlighted below after I created my code using the Excel Macro Recorder.
+In this example, I have highlighted the extra coding below, which I added after creating my code using the Excel Macro Recorder.

 To see if the Macro is affected by removing this extra code, we can put an apostrophe in front of that line of code.

 It does not affect it.
-So, either I can leave it commented out or remove it altogether from the coding.
-This time I think I will leave it.
+So, I can either leave it commented out or remove it altogether from the code.
+This time, I think I will leave it.

 Clearer Thought Processes.

-Use comments In Your Excel VBA code as you write it can really help to think about what you are writing.
+Use comments In Your Excel VBA code, as you write it, can help you think about what you are writing.
 By commenting as you go, you think about what you want to achieve.
 I believe you are more likely to translate this into the code you are writing.
-You should obviously comment on any changes that you make at a later date also to track development.
-Comments should be used to describe what you are doing but probably more importantly why you are doing it.
-They are especially useful with more complex code.
+You should comment on any changes that you make at a later date, also to track development.
+Comments should be used to describe what you are doing, but probably more importantly, why you are doing it.
+They are beneficial with more complex code.

-Likewise, if you want to see all of the blog posts in the Macro Mondays Series Click The Link Below
+IF you want to see all of the blog posts in the Macro Mondays Series, Click The Link Below